 In our last post, we covered CloudWatch Metrics in a great deal of detail.
 We looked at how we can use it to monitor the health of our Lambda functions, including setting up service dashboards as well as alerts.
 In this post, we will focus on its sister service – CloudWatch Logs.
 We’ll see how it works and how to get the most out of it.

 Whenever our function writes to stdout or stderr, the message is collected asynchronously without adding to our function’s execution time.
-They are then shipped to CloudWatch Logs and organized into log groups.
+They are then shipped to AWS CloudWatch Logs and organized into log groups.

 Every function has a matching log group with the same name, following the /aws/lambda prefix:

-Inside each log group, there are log streams – each maps to a concurrent execution of the function.
+Inside each log group, there are log streams – each maps to concurrent execution of the function.
 Each concurrent execution would write to its own log stream in parallel.

 It’s worth mentioning that we can also easily ship logs from ECS tasks as well as API Gateway to CloudWatch Logs as well.
 For services such as Kinesis Firehose, it also has built-in support for sending service logs to CloudWatch Logs too.